Soil Food Web Gardening

 Hi Brandon, thanks for your question.
 I don't imagine it would affect the mycorrhhizae at all, as they are in the root zone and not exposed to light.
 In fact, the constant temperature may even be of a benefit to the soil microbes.
 However, we don't recommend growing any cannabis plants on 24 hour light cycles.
 The plant needs a certain amount of "night" to perform its functions properly.
 The most we'd advise for cannabis would be 20/4.
 Hope that helps, all the best and happy growing!

-Do you want to give your opinion on soil-food-web or ask a question about this product?
+Do you want to give your opinion on "Soil Food Web Gardening" or ask a question abut this post?

 About this Cannabis Blog